Biobased Art and Design professorship

-Since this year, Emma is working together with transdisciplinary artist Ivan Henriques as researcher in the new professorship Bio Based Art & Design.
+Emma and transdisciplinary artist Ivan Henriques worked from March 2019 until September 2020 as researcher in the new professorship Bio Based Art & Design.
 This professorship is intended as a platform for practice-oriented art and design research and will focus on the understanding and development of biobased raw materials and processes.
 This joint professorshop between Avans Hogeschool AKV St. Joost, TU Delft and Willem de Kooning Academy push the boundaries of traditional materials development by capitalizing on the compounded role of art, design, science and engineering for understanding materials and their transition into meaningful artefacts.

 Colour is at the heart of the creative industries and critical to the quality of our lives.
 Most colourants used in artifacts have problems in performance (e.g. intensity and stability), are often based around petroleum products and/or transition metals.

 Currently, the choice of bio-based high-performance colours is limited.
 “Structural colour” (SC), is a viable, sustainable alternative.
 The best examples are found in nature (e.g. the peacock), in which nanostructures interact with incident light to reflect intense hues.
 Previously we have shown that SC can be created by non-harmful Flavobacteria grown on low value industrial waste.